 Vice President Jack Heuer, Ed.D.

 Jack Heuer serves as the Vice President for Human Resources.
-Dr. Heuer has over 30 years of experience and expertise in all facets of human resource strategic planning and administration.
+Dr. Heuer has over thirty-seven years of experience and expertise in all facets of human resource strategic planning and administration at the University of Pennsylvania, one of the nation’s premier research Universities.